storageos/storageos.github.io/INSTALL_STORE_CONTAINER.md

 ### Linux-IO (LIO)

 StorageOS is developed using Linux-IO (LIO) Target.
 An open-source implementation of the SCSI target.
-However, LIO is supported by most of the kernels available nowadays, some distributions have left the kernel module out of the main kernel package.
+Although, LIO is supported by most of the kernels available nowadays, some distributions have left the kernel module out of the main kernel package.

-Enabling LIO is mandatory for the best performance, check how to enable LIO here <https://docs.storageos.com/docs/reference/os_support>.
+Enabling LIO is mandatory, check how to enable LIO here <https://docs.storageos.com/docs/reference/os_support>.

 ### Run the StorageOS node container